Living in Sheffield

 A large range of independent cafés and coffee shops.

-Sheffield is a safe and friendly multicultural city – where students are valued as a part of the city's vibrant community.
+Sheffield is a friendly multicultural city – where students are valued as a part of the city's vibrant community.
 There is lots to see and do when you live here.
 Find out more about living costs in Sheffield to begin planning your adventure.

 There’s plenty of things to do in Sheffield for students.
 Music is a big part of the city, with annual events and festivals.
 Some of the UK’s biggest rock bands Arctic Monkeys and Pulp emerged from here.
 You’ll also find award-winning theatre, exhibitions and activities.